 Therefore, since we are surrounded by such a great could of witnesses,

 let us throw off everything that hinders and the sin that so easily untangles,

 and let us run with perseverance the race marked out for us.

 Let us fix our eyes on Jesus, the author and perfecter of our faith,

 who for the joy set before him endured the cross, scorning its shame,

 and sat down at the right hand of the throne of God.

 I’d love to hear from you.
 What verses have become the focus of your life and why.
 Feel free to leave a comment or email me.

-(Moody Publishers is releasing a new book in October titled Keeping Love Alive as Memories Fade: The Five Love Languages and the Alzheimer’s Journey by Dr. Gary Chapman, Dr. Edward G. Shaw and Deborah Barr.
+(If you have a loved one struggling with dementia or Alzheimer’s, check out the book Keeping Love Alive as Memories Fade: The Five Love Languages and the Alzheimer’s Journey by Dr. Gary Chapman, Dr. Edward G. Shaw and Deborah Barr.
 The central message of the book was inspired by coauthor Dr. Shaw’s moving personal story of caring for his wife with early-onset Alzheimer’s, coupled with his innovative use of the five love languages in dementia counseling.)